justinmanley/enigma-machine/README.md

 with its ease of use.
 The Enigma machine is the mechanical/electrical device used to encode messages in the Enigma code (see http://en.wikipedia.org/wiki/Enigma_machine).

-This is an implementation of the Enigma machine in python.
+This is an implementation of the Enigma machine in python, just for fun!